pomerium/pomerium/docs/reference/readme.md

 # Configuration

-Pomerium can use a combination of a YAML/JSON/TOML configuration file and [environmental variables] to set configuration settings.
+Pomerium can be configured using a either a configuration file ([YAML]/[JSON]/[TOML]) or [environmental variables].
+In general, environmental variable keys are identical to config file keys but are in all uppercase.

 If you are coming from a kubernetes or docker background this should feel familiar.
 If not, check out the following primers.